Bat Surveyors in Kent – Preliminary Bat Roost Assessments in 2021

-However, it goes without saying that all developers must meet their legal obligations to protect and preserve the local fauna.
-Many of which are in place to reverse the dramatic decline in bats.
-Planners will also be balancing the benefits of proposed developments against policy frameworks laid out by the Local Plan and other, region-specific, initiatives to ensure that bat habitats are preserved or new habitats created as a condition of granting planning consent.
+However, it goes without saying that all developers must meet their legal obligations to protect and preserve the local fauna, many of which are in place to reverse the dramatic decline in bats.
+Planners will also be balancing the benefits of proposed developments against policy frameworks laid out by the Local Plan and other, region-specific initiatives (often regulated by Natural England and the Bat Conservation Trust) to ensure that bat habitats are preserved or new habitats created as a condition of granting planning consent.

-If you choose not to get a survey and bats or their habitats are present, or you undertake development in a way that is detrimental to the local bat population, there are serious consequences.
-Criminal prosecutions for breaching legislation put in place to protect bats are not unusual.
+If you choose not to get a bat survey and bats or their habitats are present, or you undertake development in a way that is detrimental to the local bat population, there are serious consequences.
+Criminal prosecutions for breaching legislation put in place by the UK government in partnership with Natural England to protect bats are not unusual.
 The penalties range from severe to profound, and they’re not limited to fines.
 Simply put, you can be sent to prison if you harm bats or otherwise interfere with their habitats without the consent of the local authority.
 Recently in Greenwich, Bellway Homes was fined £600k for bat roost destruction.

-And, of course, it’s a completely unnecessary risk to take, too; because in 16 years, not one of our clients has been refused planning permission on the basis of our advice.
-And at approximately 1/1250th of the cost of the fine; they could have had a survey done.
+And, of course, it’s a completely unnecessary risk to take, too, because in 16 years, not one of our clients has been refused planning permission on the basis of our advice.
+And at approximately 1/1250th of the cost of the fine, they could have had a bat survey done.

-In fact, as of 2021, we’ve helped hundreds of clients in Kent alone solve their bat problems and get planning permission.
+In fact, as of 2021, we’ve helped hundreds of clients in Kent alone solve their bat problems through the necessary bat surveys and get planning permission.